New to the Symphony?

 What happens at the concert?

-The audience doesn’t usually applaud again until the end of the piece.
 In most classical concerts the audience does not applaud during the music.
-They wait until the end of each piece, then let applaud.
-But this can be a little tricky, because many pieces seem to end several times — they have several sections, or “movements.”
+They wait until the end of each piece, then applaud.
+But this can be a little tricky, because many pieces seem to end several times—they have several sections, or “movements.”
 You’ll know this by looking at the pieces listed in your program.
 The movements will be listed under the title of the piece.
 Your signal to clap is when the conductor drops his arms to his sides and turns to face the audience.

 Most orchestra concerts are about two hours long, with an intermission at the halfway point.
 Very often there will be several pieces on the program, but sometimes there is one single work played straight through.
 It’s a good idea to take a look at the program before the concert to get an idea of what to expect.

 Most intermissions are 20 minutes long, which gives you time to socialize with your companions, visit the facilities, or simply sit in your seat and read the program notes.
-At the Civic Center you may get a drink in the lobby.
+At the Civic Center you may get a drink in the lobby and bring it back to your seat.
 Do whatever puts you in a good frame of mind to hear the second half of the concert.

 If you have any additional questions, please email or call 309-671-1096.